Shuhaib73/NLP_Message_Spam-Ham_Classification/README.md

 ## <br>**➲ Model Building**

 In the model building phase, I've employed several machine learning algorithms to classify messages into spam or ham categories.
-The algorithms used include Logistic Regression, XGBoost, Multinomial Naive Bayes, and Random Forest.
+The algorithms used include Logistic Regression, XGBoost, Multinomial Naive Bayes, Random Forest and SVC.

 The process involved the following steps: